Writer. Editor. Producer. Professor. Storyteller & Strategist.

 Testimonials

 “I support, love, and adore Angie Romero.
 She is a woman of heart, of passion, and has done so much for Latina women in the music industry — especially for artists like myself.
 I have known Angie now for so long and I feel like she’s been such a big part, a pivotal piece, actually, in my journey as an artist.
 I’m very thankful for all of her hard work and dedication to not just making a seat at the table for herself, but inspiring young women like myself to build our own table to share with each other.
-She’s an amazing woman.” — singer/entrepreneur Becky G
+She’s an amazing woman.” — singer/entrepreneur/activist Becky G

 “Angie is probably one of the smartest, most loyal, strategic and proactive persons I have had the pleasure to work with.
 Warm, kind and extremely easy to deal with, all on top of being the best writer.
 Her creativity and seniority within the entertainment industry allow her to be best in class on all she does.
 I was lucky enough to bring her to Spotify and she quickly made us realize it was one of the best things that happened to its Latin music team.
 She brought us all to the next level.
-Overall, an amazing person and professional.” — Rocio Guerrero, current Global Head of Latin Music at Amazon and former Head of Global Cultures at Spotify
+Overall, an amazing person and professional.” — Rocio Guerrero, current Global Head of Latin – Iberia at Amazon Music and former Head of Global Cultures at Spotify

 “Angie Romero.
 Those two words sum it all up: consummate entertainment journalist, a paragon of professionalism and one of the sweetest people I know.
 The secret to her success is simple: people like talking to her.” — literary agent Manie Barron